fabric8-launcher/launcher-application/README.md

 Run the Integration Tests, Optionally Building
 ----------------------------------------------

-* You need to set the CATAPULT_URL environment before running the integration tests:
+* You need to set the CATAPULT_URL environment variable before running the integration tests:

 		$ export CATAPULT_URL=http://localhost:8080